Dr. Vanessa Ogden, Chair

-Sonia began her career as a music teacher and has worked in primary and secondary schools across the UK.
-She has been actively involved in creating and sustaining 7 charities that continue to provide educational, social and artistic opportunities for local and national communities including The Corsham Windband Association (1981 - Founder), Teach First (2002 - Founding Ambassador), and National Orchestra for All (2011 - Founding Adviser).
+She began her career as a music teacher and has worked in primary and secondary schools across the UK.
+She has been actively involved in creating and sustaining seven charities that continue to provide educational, social and artistic opportunities for local and national communities.

 Richard Hardie is a Senior Adviser to UBS AG in the UK.
 Richard co-led UBS’s project to set up The Bridge Academy, Hackney, which opened in 2007, and he is the Vice-Chair of Governors.
 In 2003 he joined the Board of The Learning Trust, and became Chair in 2007.

 He is an Honorary Vice-President of the UK Chartered Institute of Linguists and is actively involved in policy matters relating to the teaching of modern foreign languages.
-He chaired the 'Born Global' MFL research project (on behalf of the British Academy for the Humanities and Social Sciences).
-He is a Director of the London Symphony Orchestra and an Honorary Fellow of Lincoln College, Oxford.
+He is also a Director of the London Symphony Orchestra and an Honorary Fellow of Lincoln College, Oxford.

 Steven McIntosh is the Director of UK Poverty Policy, Advocacy and Campaigns at Save the Children.
 He was previously Head of Government Relations for Save the Children's UK programme which is focused on tackling child poverty in the UK.
 Before joining Save the Children he worked in policy and public affairs at Carers UK.

 Russell is also a trustee of The Brilliant Club, Teaching Leaders and the Teacher Development Trust.
 He is a member of the advisory board of Future Leaders, the management board for NAHT Edge and the Independent State School Partnership forum.